dotnet/csharpstandard/standard/lexical-structure.md

 ### 7.3.2 Line terminators

-Line terminators divide the characters of a C# source file into lines.
+Line terminators divide the characters of a C# compilation unit into lines.

 ```ANTLR
 new_line